mobilemutex/GhidraCalculator/UserGuide.md

 1. **Add Constant to Calculator**: Adds a constant value to the calculator
 2. **Mark Constant**: Marks a constant value for comparison operations

+### Hash Calculations Context Menu

+Right-clicking on a selection in the Listing or Decompiler view provides hash calculation options:

+1. **Calculate Hashes from Selection**: Calculates various hash values (MD5, SHA-1, SHA-256) for the selected data

 ### Display Field Context Menu